sondy91/vestramaximus/CONTRIBUTING.md

 ## Building

-To build a redistributable, production mode package, use `wails build`.
+To build a redistributable, production mode package, use `wails build -tags webkit2_41`.

 > If you have the issue around libwebkit not being found related to Ubuntu 24.04, use the following command, see more about it in the `Troubleshooting` section below!